Selection of Topic

 Presenting the Work

-b) The report should be typed, preferably using double spacing.
-Check the typing thoroughly (do not leave it to the typist!)
+- The report should be presented, preferably using double spacing.
+Check the document thoroughly to ensure there are no spelling errors.

-e) Remember that the emphasis should be on the practical aspects of malting.
+- Remember that the emphasis should be on the practical aspects of malting and how the aims and hopefully the outcomes from the project might add value.

 The Case Study